EduardoAC/eduardo-cv-frontend-web/content/posts/getting-started-with-nextjs.md

 image: "/images/blog/getting-started-nextjs.png"
 ---

-# Getting Started with Next.js: A Comprehensive Guide

 Next.js has become the go-to framework for building modern React applications.
 With its powerful features like server-side rendering, static site generation, and API routes, it's no wonder why developers love it.
 In this comprehensive guide, we'll explore everything you need to know to get started with Next.js.

 ## What is Next.js?